-The faculty in the College of Nursing offer a program leading to an M.S. degree in Nursing with concentrations in adult health nursing with tracks in the primary care of chronically ill adults or acute care; community health nursing with options in the Master of Public Health dual degree program; community mental health/psychiatric nursing; family health nursing; women's health; and parent-child nursing with the tracks of the childbearing family, nursing of children, and neonatal program.
+The faculty in the College of Nursing offer a program leading to an M.S. degree in Nursing with concentrations in

+- adult health nursing with tracks in the primary care of chronically ill adults or the care of acutely ill; - community health nursing with additional options of a dual Master of Public Health degree; - 3. psychiatric/mental health nursing; - 4. family health nursing; - 5. women's health; and - parent-child nursing with the tracks in the childbearing family, primary or acute care nursing of children, and neonatal program.

 The program requires a minimum of 40 semester hours with an earned grade of "B" or higher in all courses in the program of study.
 Students in the nurse practitioner options are required to complete additional semester hours.
 Requirements for this program are described in the Graduate Catalog.
-Persons interested in applying for admission to the program should write to the Graduate College for a Graduate Catalog and application form (see "Admission to the Graduate College," page 521) and contact the College of Nursing Student Services Office.
+Persons interested in applying for admission to the program should write to the Graduate College for a Graduate Catalog and application form (see "Admission to the Graduate College," page 486) and contact the College of Nursing Student Services Office.

-PUBLIC HEALTH-M.P.H.
+Public Health - M.P.H.

 The School of Health Administration and Policy and the College of Nursing, at ASU, in conjunction with the University of Arizona and Northern Arizona University, offer courses leading to the Master of Public Health (M.P.H.) degree.
-Two concentrations are offered at ASU: (1) Community health practice is coordinated by the College of Nursing, and (2) health administration and policy is coordinated by the School of Health Administration and Policy.
-Students may also select a joint M.P.H./M.S. degrees option.
+Two concentrations are offered: (1) Community health practice is coordinated by the College of Nursing, and (2) health administration and policy is coordinated by the School of Health Administration and Policy.
+Students may select a joint M.P.H./M.S. degree in Nursing option.
 For more information, see the Graduate Catalog.